alexandrenolla/alexandrenolla/README.md

 - 👋 Hi, I’m @alexandrenolla
-- 👀 I’m interested in Learning and making a good living.
+- 👀 I’m interested in Learning Software Engineer and making a good living.
-- 🌱 I’m currently learning Computer Science and Social Media Marketing.
+- 🌱 I’m currently learning Computer Science and Full Stack Development.
 - 💞️ I’m looking to collaborate on anything that creats value for humanity.
-- 📫 How to reach me 1. alexandre.nolla@gmail.com 2. alexandrenollabusiness@gmail.com
+- 📫 How to reach me alexandre.nolla@gmail.com

 <!---
 alexandrenolla/alexandrenolla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.